All you need to know about studying, working, and living in Germany

 I am originally from Hong Kong.
 I moved to Germany for my master studies 9 years ago and stay there until now.
 I was sent as an expat to the US for one year.
-So I know very well how it is like working in US vs Germany.
+So I know very well how it is like working in Germany vs in the US.
 And I can be very objective since I am not from either of these countries!

 Here are the reasons:

 (1) Germany has more vacation days

 On average, a German employee is entitled to 30 days of vacation in a year.
 This is on top of the public holiday in Germany.
 This is really a lot of time off!

 In the US, or back in my home city Hongkong, the average would be around 10–15 days a year.
 Sure it can increase when you work longer in the company. (maybe until 2x days in a year).
 Still Germany is much better in terms of vacation days.

 (2) Germany has a better work-life balance

 This has to do with their culture.
 In US, it is very competitive and very capitalist.
 Basically, very workaholic.
 People try to do as much as they can.
 They can work long hours.
 They can be working during their vacation or other non-office hours.
 And it is normal.

 In Germany, people tend to put more value on their private life.
 Working overtime or working in non-office hours is not necessarily the norm.
 And people respect this culture.
 It means that you can have more private life and spend more time with your friends and family.

 The average length of parental leave for a woman after giving birth in Germany is one to two years.
 Depending on your job situation, you can get around 65% paid for your leave in the first year (with a maximum of around 1800 EUR per month).
 For maternity leave, it is around 14 weeks in total.
 100% paid.